-Olga N. Lease
+Olga N. Heim

 Director of Student Services

-Olga Lease is the director of student services for the College of Engineering.
+Olga Heim is the director of student services for the College of Engineering.
 In this role, she provides support to students and faculty by assisting with student records issues, including transfer course evaluations, study abroad course approvals, student enrollment questions, policy clarification, and degree audits for graduation clearance.
 Additionally, she is responsible for the engineering flowchart system, which involves answering questions and resolving any problems reported by users, granting security access, and editing flowcharts as necessary to reflect curriculum changes.

 Olga is responsible for delivering the orientation presentation during new student orientation and enrollment sessions, and assisting with the coordination of materials and logistics.
 She also coordinates and leads advisor training each semester for new faculty, serves as a member of the reinstatement committee, and serves as a backup for the assistant dean, attending various university committee meetings related to academics and student behavior issues in his absence.

 Olga earned a Bachelor of Science in Mathematics with a computer science emphasis from the University of Northern Iowa.
 Before joining K-State, Olga worked as a programmer/analyst for more than 10 years for various companies, and was privileged to be a stay-at-home mom for five years for her three children.
 She is originally from Conrad, Iowa.